 While this "cons" list might seem longer than the "pros" one, I just wanted to be clear what exactly you are missing.
 I think it's clear that if you already own a sufficient computer, the Samsung Odyssey+ is the best way to get into VR in late 2019.
 At $229, the headset is a legitimately great value, given it comes within spitting distance of the latest ones from more prevalent brands.

+If the Odyssey's price rises back to $300+ or the support issues put you off, check out the Oculus Quest below.
 You could also consider other Windows Mixed Reality headsets such as the Dell Visor, HP WMR, or Acer WMR.
-These drop the Odyssey+'s the OLED display and built-in headphones, but are otherwise quite similar, offering the full VR experience not far behind the pricier options currently on the market.
-If you can find one of these around $200 and the Odyssey+ has risen over $300, they, too, are considerable options.
-Make sure they come with controllers.
+These drop the Odyssey+'s the OLED display and built-in headphones and Bluetooth, but are otherwise quite similar, offering the full VR experience not far behind the pricier options currently on the market.
+If you can find one of these around $200 with controllers, they, too, are considerable options.

 If you don't own a gaming PC yet and don't plan to buy one very soon, the Oculus Quest may be more your cup of tea.
 After all, sufficient PCs are likely to cost at least four digits, so the Quest quickly looks like the better deal even compared to the Odyssey+ at $400.
 Hardware specs: